dehezhang2/Notes/3402/CS3402_Database_System.md

 * Binary Relational Operations: **JOIN** (denote by ![image-20190217130524597](image-20190217130524597.png))

   * represents a sequence of CROSS PRODUCT followed by SELECT ![image-20190217133458837](image-20190217133458837.png)
-  * similar property with CROSS PRODUCT but has number of tuples is less than or equal to $n_R*n_s$
+  * similar property with CROSS PRODUCT but has number of tuples is less than or equal to $row_A*row_B$
-  * The general case of JOIN operation is called a Theta-join: R S
+  * The general case of JOIN operation is called a **Theta-join**: R S
-  * The join condition is called theta
+  * **The join condition is called theta**
   * Theta can be any general boolean expression on the attributes of R and S
   * Most join conditions involve one or more equality conditions “AND”ed together

 * **EQUIJOIN**: join conditions with equality comparisons only(the only operator used is =)

-  * In the result of an EQUIJOIN, we always have **one or more pairs of attributes that have identical values** in every tuple
+  * In the result of an EQUIJOIN, we always have **one or more pairs of attributes that have identical values** in every tuple(because it is the join condition)

 * **NATURAL JOIN** Operation(denoted by \*)

-  * created to get rid of the second(superfluous(多余的)) attribute in an EQUIJOIN condition(**attributes in table 2 are not included in the result table**)
+  * created to get rid of the second(superfluous(多余的)) attribute in an EQUIJOIN condition(**attributes as part of condition in table 2 are not included in the result table**)

-  * The standard definition of natural join requires that the two join attributes, or each pair of corresponding join attributes, have the **same name in both relations**
+  * The standard definition of natural join **requires that the two join attributes, or each pair of corresponding join attributes**, have the **same name in both relations**

   * The same name attributes are all included

-  * If this is not the case, a **renaming operation is applied first**
+  * If this is not the case, a **renaming operation is applied first** or specify the join conditions

   * e.g.: For 2 relations(DEPARTMENT and DEPT_LOCATIONS) has only 1 same name attributes, sufficient to write: